cau-riken/zaviewer/README.md

 ## B) Build and run it on your computer <a id="local-container"></a>

-Prerequisite: [Docker](https://docs.docker.com/get-docker/) must be installed and running on your machine.
+Prerequisite: [Docker Engine](https://docs.docker.com/engine/) must be installed and running on your machine.

 The provided Docker script will: